haddersbadders/basic-longform-template/README.md

 ###Content sections

-A content section gives you a column to put your text and any other media.
+A content section gives you a column for you to put text and any other media in.

 ```
 <section class="content">